-The Nature Trust's eco-friendly gifts provide a welcome refuge from holiday shopping stress, the Black Friday/Cyber Monday madness and the devastating impacts of relentless consumerism on the environment.
+The Nature Trust's eco-friendly gifts provide a welcome refuge from holiday shopping stress, the Black Friday/Cyber Monday madness, the devastating impacts of relentless consumerism on the environment and the need for contactless, COVID-friendly gift-giving.

 Giving Tuesday (givingtuesday.ca) is a growing movement encouraging people to keep charities and charitable giving top of mind during the gift-giving season, causes like the Nature Trust.
+It arose as a counter movement, encouraging people to step back from the consumerism-heavy Black Friday and Cyber Monday, and instead to think about how they can give back and make the world a better place.

 The Nature Trust's Gifts of Nature make holiday shopping quick, easy and eco-friendly.
-They can be ordered online or by phone, and the Nature Trust will send the gifts directly to the recipients.
 No lines, no crowds, no waiting and no piles of unnecessary packaging.

 Gift options include adopting an acre of forest or coastline for a friend, colleague or family member.
-Or helping to save critical habitat for wildlife by adopting a bird or a turtle.
+Or helping to save critical habitat for wildlife by adopting a bird or a turtle or a whole wildlife family.

-The recipient is sent a beautiful, personalized adoption certificate, Nature Trust notecards matching the theme of the gift, and a letter highlighting the conservation work their gift will support.
+New this year, the entire Gift of Nature is electronic.
+The gifts can be ordered online and the donor receives an emailed link with a beautiful adoption certificate to personalise and send to their friends, family or colleagues, along with a letter highlighting the wonderful conservation work made possible by the gift.
 The gift-giver receives a charitable tax receipt for the full value of the gift, and the knowledge that they have given a meaningful, lasting gift both to their friend or loved one, and also a gift to nature.